Spina Bifida Risk Reduction Starts Before Pregnancy

 3 Most Common Types of Spina Bifida

-- Myelomeningocele is the most common and most severe form of Spina Bifida.
-It involves is a visible sac of fluid that is connected to an opening in the baby’s back and contains a portion of the spinal cord and nerves that are damaged.
-The affected individual can be impacted in many ways, including loss of feeling and even immobility of the legs and feet and hydrocephalus, which is a buildup of cerebrospinal fluid in and around the brain.
-Surgery is often required days after birth to protect the exposed nerves and the central nervous system from infection.
+- Myelomeningocele is the most severe form of Spina Bifida.
+It causes a visible sac of fluid connected to an opening in the fetus’s back, which contains a portion of the spinal cord, meninges (tissues that normally protect the spine), and possibly, damaged nerves.
+There may be several impacts, including loss of feeling and immobility of the legs and feet and/or hydrocephalus, which is a buildup of cerebrospinal fluid in and around the brain.
+Repair surgery is often performed soon after birth.

-- Meningocele involves a sac of fluid, similar to the sac formed with a myelomeningocele, however the spinal cord is not located in the sac.
-The sac can form at the baby’s neck, back or base of the head.
-It usually causes little or no nerve damage and the severity of disabilities are generally minor.
-Treatment often includes surgery within the first few months of life to move the nerves back into the body and to close the hole.
+- Meningocele involves a sac of fluid, similar to the sac formed with a myelomeningocele; however, the spinal cord is not located in the sac.
+The sac can form at the neck, back, or base of the head.
+It often causes little or no nerve damage, and the severity of disabilities are generally minor.
+Treatment may include repair surgery within the first few months of life.

-- If a pregnant woman has low levels of folic acid in her blood during pregnancy, this can increase the risk that her fetus will develop spina bifida.
-Unfortunately, she probably will not know that she has low levels of folic acid.
-For that reason, doctors strongly suggest taking folic acid as part of a prenatal vitamin before conception and every day during pregnancy.
+- If a pregnant woman has low levels of folic acid in her blood early in pregnancy, this can increase the risk that her fetus will develop spina bifida.
+Unfortunately, a pregnant woman wouldn’t likely know that she has low levels of folic acid.
+For this reason, doctors strongly suggest taking folic acid as part of a prenatal vitamin before conception and every day during pregnancy.

 - A high fever during early pregnancy can increase the risk of the fetus being affected by spina bifida.
 It is important for women to protect themselves from getting sick by limiting their exposure to infectious agents.
-It is good practice to washing hands and keep hands away from the nose, mouth and eyes.
-If you do develop a high temperature early in pregnancy, contact your doctor immediately.
+It is good practice to wash hands regularly and keep hands away from the nose, mouth, and eyes.
+If a woman does develop a high temperature early in pregnancy, she should contact her doctor immediately.

 - Exposure to the drug valproic, used to control seizures in people who have epilepsy, can also increase the risk of spina bifida.
-If you use this medication please speak to your doctor before pregnancy, if possible, to learn if there are other medications that might work to control your seizures, or if the risk:benefit ratio is acceptable in your case.
+If a woman uses this medication, she should speak to her doctor before pregnancy, if possible, for a risks/benefits discussion that includes whether other medications might work to control seizures.

-- Exposures to aromatic solvents (found in paints), chlorinated solvents (found in hot tubs, pools etc.) and Stoddard solvent (found in paint thinner) has been suggested to contribute to the development of spina bifida.
-It is best to avoid these substances as much as possible especially chlorinated solvents as they are show to have more detrimental effects than aromatic and Stoddard solvents.
-If you cannot avoid these substances, use gloves and masks whenever possible.
+- Exposures to aromatic solvents (found in paints), chlorinated solvents (found in hot tubs, pools etc.) and Stoddard solvent (found in paint thinner) may cause increased risk of spina bifida.
+It is best to avoid these substances as much as possible.
+If they cannot avoid be avoided, protective measures, such as wearing gloves and masks, should be used whenever possible.

 Screening & Diagnosis

-- Alpha-fetoprotein (AFP) test is a blood test that measures the level of AFP in a pregnant woman’s blood stream.
-Every fetus produces this protein.
-However, if there is an extra opening in the fetus, such as an opening in the spine caused by spina bifida, more AFP may enter the mother’s bloodstream, causing her blood AFP level to be elevated.
-Therefore, a high level of AFP in the mother’s blood increases the chance that the fetus may have spina bifida.
-However, this is only a screening test, and does NOT mean that the fetus has spina bifida.
-It simply means that the mother requires additional testing, like an ultrasound and/or an amniocentesis, to gather more information.
+- Alpha-fetoprotein (AFP) is a protein that all fetuses make, and it can be detected in a mother’s body as well at various levels throughout the pregnancy.
+An AFP test measures the level of AFP in a body fluid, most often using a pregnant woman’s blood sample.
+If there is an extra opening in the fetus, such as an opening in the spine caused by spina bifida, more AFP may enter the mother’s bloodstream, causing her blood AFP level to be elevated.
+Therefore, a high level of AFP in the mother’s blood means there is an increased chance that the fetus may have spina bifida.
+However, this is only a screening test and does NOT mean that the fetus has spina bifida.